ypark9/yopa.page/docs/BUILD_AND_DEPLOY.md

 `blue` live-path switch are separate approvals.
 The V2 API, Lambda, Cognito, DynamoDB, and private scene storage resources are intentionally absent from the V1 configuration.

+## GitHub deployment history

+Pushes to `main` run the `deploy (auto, non-destructive only)` job.
+The job is attached to the GitHub `production` environment with `https://yopa.page` as its environment URL, so each real AWS deployment is represented in the repository Deployments history.

+The environment is an observability boundary rather than a manual approval gate for routine releases.
+Automation is instead stopped by `scripts/check-plan-safety.sh` when an OpenTofu plan contains destructive actions.
+Recovery operations that intentionally change or retire infrastructure still require the separate approvals described below.